dotlang/language/doc/RFE.md

 `var x:int := @int(myPointTuple, 4)`? at least in syntax this should be possible, while if we use functions, we can simply enforce only binary input.
 `func readBinary[T](x: binary, offset: int) -> T`
 To be decided later.

+? - Why do we need a separate `nothing` type?
+It should just be part of a Maybe type.

+? - unify types: Mark all types based on `MyDataType`.

+? - Can we remove protocol?
+protocol is used to abstract over a behavior.
+I say I can accept any type as long as it has this specific behavior.
+I don't care what that type is.
+Because I only need that specific behavior.
+q: can we document the laws of protocol in the code? e.g. in Ord, it should be transitive
+q: What if a type implements a protocol in more than one way? e.g. type int, implements Ord in different ways using different functions.